Honiara: Geography and climate

 Honiara is located on the northwestern coast of the island of Guadalcanal and includes a seaport at Point Cruz.
 The Matanikau River flows through the town, past Chinatown, badly affected by the 2006 riot.
 The town revolves around the Kukum Highway, which connects it with the Honiara International Airport (formerly known as Henderson Field) about 11 km to the east of Honiara across the Lunga River.
-To the west of the town center are the suburbs of White River and Tanaghai.
+To the west of the town centre are the suburbs of White River and Tanaghai.

 The climate is tropical, more specifically a tropical rainforest climate (Af), with an average daytime temperature of about 28 C. Honiara is wetter between November and April.
-The average precipitation per year is about 2000 mm and thus is lower than the average on the Solomon Islands as a whole (3000 mm).
+The average precipitation per year is about 2000 mm and thus is lower than the average for Solomon Islands as a whole (3000 mm).
 Honiara is subject to monsoons.
-On 1 February 2010, Honiara recorded a temperature of 36.1 C, which is the highest temperature to have ever been recorded in the Solomon Islands.
+On 1 February 2010, Honiara recorded a temperature of 36.1 C, which is the highest temperature to have ever been recorded in Solomon Islands.